 We’re getting very good at sharing information and threat intelligence among business sectors, governments, and other peers.
 We now understand we have common enemies.
 This leads to streamlined public-private partnerships.
 Our government and industry partners are starting to align the patchwork of laws and regulations to flag cyberthreats and incidents more consistently—helping others to avoid becoming unwitting victims.

 Businesses are getting better at pinpointing their top cybersecurity risks.
 They’re using precise data to focus limited business resources where it can make the most difference—like any solid business analysis.
-As a small business owner you can access these finer details to make decisions based on evidence, understand your unique risks more fully and factually, and mitigate risks more efficiently.
+As a small business owner, you can access these finer details to make decisions based on evidence, understand your unique risks more fully and factually, and be more efficient in mitigating risks.

 A wave of new, trained, reinforcements is on the way with talented cyber workers flooding the zone.
 Employment of information security analysts is expected to grow by 30% from 2020 to 2030, outpacing the average for all occupations.
 Higher education has responded to the cybersecurity talent gap, and students are graduating from related programs and majors at a faster pace.